telaminai/hellomongoose/README.md

 - Add components to the server to be booted:
     - MongooseServerConfig.builder().addEventFeed(feedConfig) registers the feed under the given name (the feed agent thread).
-    - MongooseServerConfig.builder().addProcessor("processor-agent", "hello-handler", eventProcessorConfig) registers the
+    - MongooseServerConfig.builder().addProcessor("processor-agent", eventProcessorConfig) registers the
       handler under the given agent name (the processor agent thread).
     - MongooseServerConfig.builder()....addThread(threadConfig) registers the processor agent thread configuration with the app.